DAM Champ: Matthew Patulski

 By the end of 2014, The Capgemini marketing and communications DAM had organized +75,000 original and derivative assets, managed by 700 active marketers, with user sessions growing at +25% rate over 5 years.
 By leveraging application integrations via APIs, we annually delivered +325K intranet video impressions to the Capgemini intranet, over 400 new titles to YouTube, and supported +50 events with a web-based kiosk solution.

 How did you meet the DAM needs of such a diverse user group?

 Meet people where they are and listen.
 After a few conversations with team leaders and end users, you will find commonalities that thread through the discussions at an organizational level.
-These details will get you about 90% there in terms of uptake of your DAM and help you work towards critical mass of adoption.
+These details will get you about 90% there in terms of uptake of your DAM and help you work towards the critical mass of adoption.

 As special cases reveal themselves, look for commonalities between the exceptions.
 Resetting expectations, redesigning workflow, and refining feature sets are all ways to transform special cases into enhancements for mainstream users.

 Why is digital asset management important?

 Practically speaking, DAM is a library of your media assets indexed to your organizational specifications.
 When effectively implemented, DAM can simplify a marketing or archiving team’s workflows by reducing redundant and outdated content.
 Clearly organized and accessible assets can help drive your content strategy.
 In the process, it establishes accountability of ownership/authorship and increases ROI through repurposing existing assets.

 What is the best thing about DAM?